The Ultimate Exuma Yacht Charter

 Day 5: Warderick Wells

-After an afternoon immersed in nature, dry out in your private beach club and climb to the upper deck for a delectable dinner of freshly caught fish, and an evening soaking in the sunset in one of the crowning jewels of any Bahamas yacht rental experiences.
+After an afternoon immersed in nature, relax in your private beach club.
+In addition, ascend to the upper deck for a delightful dinner of freshly caught fish.
+Enjoy an evening soaking in the sunset.
+This is a highlight of any Bahamas yacht rental experience.

 Established as the headquarters for the Exumas Land and Sea Park in the mid-1980s, Waderick Wells is home to a variety of naturally occurring ecosystems.